Prepare for your studies

 Note your key dates

 You should be aware of your key dates, and plan accordingly.
-If your program is Master of Data Analytics or Master of Data Science then you have special key dates.
-If your program is Graduate Diploma of Psychology then you have other special key dates.
+If your program is the Master of Analytics, Master of Data Science, Master of Cyber Security, Master of FinTech, Master of Management or Master of Applied Finance, then you have special key dates.
 Otherwise, check the UNSW standard key dates.
 Also be aware of your assessment due dates, which will be listed in your Course Outlines in Moodle.

 Do your ELISE training